siamx/huff/README.md

 ## implementation description

 * `Files.h` & `Files.cpp`:
-    * These two files are responsible for reading & writing normal files and reading & writing encoded files
+    * These two files are responsible for reading & writing normal & encoded files.

 * `Node.h` the core data structure of huffman tree, it consists of:
     * Data (int)